-While prevention is important, dental cleaning under a general anaesthetic is the only way to truly remove tartar from the teeth.
+While prevention is important, dental cleaning under a general anaesthetic is the only way to truly remove tartar from the teeth and improve your pet’s oral health.
 I’ve known the occasional client that has bought a dental tool and scraped their pet’s teeth if they’re good enough to hold still, and in some cases, they can do a good job, but keep in mind that disease occurs under the gums as well.
 Accessing these areas requires anaesthesia.
 The previously mentioned strategies only reduce the progression of tartar development.
 Scaling and polishing the teeth under a general anaesthetic will remove all tartar and allow for a full evaluation of the integrity of the teeth.
 Visiting your veterinarian for an oral examination annually is key to monitoring the state of your pet’s mouth and keeping it healthy.